lippertmarkus/lippertmarkus.github.io/_posts/2021-11-30-win-multiarch-img-lin.md

 Try to move the plumbing that requires `RUN` instructions (like cross-compiling, downloading binaries/libs/dependencies, creating directory structures/configs etc.) to a Linux build stage and copy the results over to the Windows image.
 Examples:

-(a) Cross-compile [.NET app](https://github.com/lippertmarkus/cross-building-windows-and-linux-multi-arch-images/tree/main/windows-examples/dotnet) on Linux and copy to Windows image
+(a) Cross-compile [.NET app](https://github.com/lippertmarkus/cross-building-windows-and-linux-multi-arch-images/tree/main/windows-examples/dotnet) on Linux and copy to Windows image:

 ```dockerfile
 ARG WINBASE